aruba/central-python-workflows/rest-api-python-scripts/README.md

 * Also, alway use `git add <my-file-name>` to stage only the required files for check in to a git server.
 * Do not use `git add *` or other forms of wildcard that risk unwittingly staging sensitive files.

-## Central REST API OAuth 2.0 Tokens
+## Aruba Central REST API OAuth 2.0 Tokens

 The Central REST API utilises an OAuth 2.0 authorization framework.
 Authorization is requested and granted in accordance with the defined steps and, if successful, two tokens will be issued by the Authorization Server: